JohnnyIrvin/GPT-Adventure/README.md

 $ docker run -p 8000:8000 gpt-adventure
 ```

+## Configuration

+You will need to provide a session token and a list of usernames and passwords to a filenamed config.json located at the root of the repository.
+The config.json file should have the following format:

+{
+  "session_token": "your-session-token-here",
+  "users": [
+    {"username": "user1", "password": "pass1"},
+    {"username": "user2", "password": "pass2"},
+    ...
+  ]
+}

+The session_token field should be a string is generated from ChatGPT, see instructions from [revChatGPT](https://github.com/acheong08/ChatGPT/wiki/Setup#access-token-authentication).
+This token is used to authenticate with ChatGPT.

+The users field should be a list of objects, each with a username and password field.
+These will be used to create user accounts for the game.

 ## Contributing
 We welcome contributions to GPT Adventure!
 If you have an idea for a new feature or have found a bug, please open an issue on the [GitHub Repository](https://github.com/JohnnyIrvin/GPT-Adventure)